 - Save changes to the hosts file and run the

 ping <Protected domain name>command to verify that your changes are in effect.If your changes are in effect, the IP address in the command output is the WAF IP address that is mapped to the domain name.

-If the origin IP address is displayed, try refreshing the local DNS cache.
+If the IP address of the origin server is displayed, refresh the local DNS cache.
 You can run the

 .\ipconfig /flushdnscommand to refresh the DNS cache.
 Then, run the ping command again until the changes take effect.

-- In the address bar of your local browser, enter the protected domain name.
+- In the address bar of your browser, enter the protected domain name.

-- If you can access the website, the domain name settings added to the WAF console are correct.
-In this case, you can restore the hosts file and update the DNS record to redirect traffic to WAF for protection.
-For more information, see Change the DNS settings.
+- If the website is accessible, the domain name settings in WAF are correct and in effect.
+In this case, you can restore the hosts file and change the DNS record to redirect traffic to WAF for protection.
+For more information, see Change a DNS record.

-- If you are unable to access your website, the domain name settings added may be incorrect.
+- If the website is inaccessible, the domain name settings may be inappropriate.
 We recommend that you check the domain name settings in the WAF console.
-After the domain name settings in WAF are corrected, perform the verification again after troubleshooting.
-For more information, see Add domain names.
+After the domain name settings in WAF are corrected, perform the verification on your computer again.
+For more information, see Add websites.